-Every year, it happens.
-December sneaks up on parents, and suddenly, it’s time to come up with holiday gifts for our kids’ teachers.
-But this particular present often comes with questions: How much should we spend?
+Every year, December sneaks up on parents, and suddenly, it’s time to come up with holiday gifts for our kids’ teachers.
+But how much should we spend?
 To whom do we give it?
-What type of gift is appropriate, and when should we give it?
+What type of gift is appropriate, and when?!
+THE PARENTS ARE STRESSED, PEOPLE.

 Etiquette expert Schweitzer says to remember to check the school’s gift-giving policy before you buy.
 School gifting culture varies, and sometimes, certain gifts are prohibited.
 “Public and private schools vary, and some items are considered attempts to influence grades, especially cash and gift cards used as cash,” says Schweitzer.
 It’s always good to check with the front-office staff.

 Some schools organize group gifts via room parents, which takes the guesswork out of what to give.
 And pooling also avoids favoritism, says Schweitzer.

 As for how much to contribute, “I think it’s up to what the parents can afford,” says Jeannette Ybarra Childs, whose Redondo Beach, California, elementary school does group gifts.
 She says the average is $50 to $100 per parent toward a gift card.
 “Don’t go broke trying to impress,” Ybarra Childs tells SheKnows, “give from the heart.”

 Lisa Santos Jackson teaches kindergarten in Los Angeles and tells SheKnows she receives mostly gift cards to places like Starbucks, Amazon and Target, and the average amount per card is $25.

 “As a teacher, the best gifts are gift cards I can use on supplies for the classroom,” Shari Selman tells SheKnows.
 “Places like Amazon, Target, Michaels.
 The truth is we spend a lot of our own money on your children before we even meet them, so to have gift cards to help with supplies would be much appreciated.”